liamca/keyphrase_extraction_and_summarization_over_custom_content/README.md

 - Determine a set of phrases across all the documents which are stored in a SQLite database
 - Using this set of phrases calculate their BM25 values according to their importance in the overall corpus of content
 - Write the resuting phrases and their BM25 scores to a file called keyphrases.sqlite which will be used as the model for the next step

+### Analyzing a Document to Extract Key Phrases and Create a Summary

+Now that we have a model of key phrases from a corpus of content, we can use this to process any new content that we like.
+An example of how to do this is provided in the project AFExtractKeyPhrasesBM25, which is an Azure Function that can be deployed for this purpose.
+To do this, you will need to

+- Add the keyphrases.sqlite file created from the last step to new folder called "data" within the project
+- Build and either run the project locally or deploy to Azure Function
+- Open a tool such as [Postman](https://www.getpostman.com/) and execute a POST with the URL: http://localhost:7071/api/analyze (assuming you are running the project locally) with the following raw Body (where you can feel free to replace the content as needed):

+{
+    "values": [
+        {
+            "recordId": "meta1",
+            "data": {
+                "name": "name1",
+                "content": "Rockhaven Sanitarium Historic District, Glendale, California one of the best extant examples of an early twentieth century woman-owned, women-serving private sanitarium in the State.
+It was one of the first of its type in the nation.
+It reflects the vision of Agnes Richards, R.N., and represents a small but significant movement that sought to improve the conditions of mentally ill women in the early"
+            }
+        },
+        {
+            "recordId": "meta2",
+            "data": {
+                "name": "name2",
+                "content": "The National Register (NR) of Historic Places program has initiated a project to update/revise the National Register Bulletin: How to Complete the National Register Registration Form.* This NR publication provides guidance for identifying, evaluating, and documenting properties that are historically significant in American history, architecture, engineering, landscape design, archeology, and culture at the local, state, "
+            }
+        }
+    ]
+}

+If everything runs successfully (and depending on the key phrases you had previously created), the results will look something like this:

+{
+    "values": [
+        {
+            "recordId": "meta1",
+            "data": {
+                "keyphrases": "[\"best extant example\",\"glendale\"]",
+                "summaries": "[\"Rockhaven Sanitarium Historic District, Glendale, California one of the best extant examples of an early twentieth century woman-owned, women-serving private sanitarium in the State\"]"
+            },
+            "errors": [],
+            "warnings": []
+        },
+        {
+            "recordId": "meta2",
+            "data": {
+                "keyphrases": "[\"national register registration form\"]",
+                "summaries": "[\"The National Register (NR) of Historic Places program has initiated a project to update/revise the National Register Bulletin: How to Complete the National Register Registration Form\"]"
+            },
+            "errors": [],
+            "warnings": []
+        }
+    ]
+}